2/20/2025

 Rob Lynch

 Yeah, I think we have gotten very successful this year at delivering kind of surgical incentives to drive incremental purchases.
 I mean, the marketing investments that Katie talks about, a lot of those are kind of performance marketing as opposed to big national advertising campaigns.
-So we're always going to have a component of our business that is focused on delivering incentives.
+So we're always gonna have a component of our business that is focused on delivering incentives.
 So loyalty and understanding our customers will give us even greater insights to be able to be even better at delivering those targeted incentives.
 But that's not where it stops.
 It's also about making sure that we understand our guests and their historical purchase behavior and their needs so that we can deliver information and insights as well.
-So if you are somebody who traditionally has bought a premium burger or LTO burger like a truffle burger or what have you, you come in to our kiosk and you order a Shack burger, we're going to be able to interrupt that process not in a huge disruptive way that slows things down but in a way that might add value to this customer by saying, well, did you know that we currently have this great new LTO burger that is here for a limited time?
-And in doing so, we're going to improve, potentially improve the experience that that guest has on that occasion, but we're also going to drive self-selection trade-up, which is going to improve our comp and is going to improve our margins.
-So it really is a virtuous cycle.
+So if you are somebody who traditionally has bought a premium burger, LTO burger, like a truffle burger or what have you, and you come in to our kiosk and you order a shack burger, we're going to be able to interrupt that process, not in a huge disruptive way that slows things down, but in a way that might add value to this customer by saying, well, did you know that we currently have this great new LTO burger that is here for a limited time?
+And in doing so, we're going to potentially improve the experience that that guest has on that occasion, but we're also going to drive self-selection trade-up, which is going to improve our comp and is going to improve our margins.
+So It really is a virtuous cycle.
 We're right now trying to stay away from a pure points discounting loyalty program.
 We don't feel like that is necessary for us.
 We feel like we can do it in an enlightened hospitality way, which is about understanding our guests and being able to deliver on their unmet needs.
-So that's, those are two examples of how we're going to leverage the loyalty platform.
+So those are two examples of how we're going to leverage the loyalty platform.

 speaker